ucx

 Writes a terminating zero to a buffer at the current position.

-size_t cxBufferPutString (CxBuffer *buffer, const char *str)
+size_t cx_buffer_put_string (CxBuffer *buffer, cxstring str)

 int cxBufferGet (CxBuffer *buffer)